fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 ### Debugging issues in containers

-> When coding you most likely end up in a situation where everything is broken.
+> When coding, you most likely end up in a situation where everything is broken.

 > \- Matti Luukkainen

 We need to learn new tools for debugging.
 When code has a bug you may often be in a state where at least something works so you can work forward from that.
 Configuration most often is in either of the two states: 1. working or 2. broken.
 We'll go over a few tools to help when your application is in the latter state.

 The most difficult thing about this is that configuration is often broken when it's not finished.
-So when you write a long docker-compose.yml or Dockerfile and it does not work, you really need to take a moment and think about the various ways you could confirm something is working.
+So when you write a long docker-compose.yml or Dockerfile and it does not work, you need to take a moment and think about the various ways you could confirm something is working.

 <i>Question Everything</i> is still applicable here.
 As said in part 3: The key is to be systematic.
 Since the problem can exist anywhere, <i>you must question everything</i>, and eliminate all possibilities one by one.

-For myself the most important method of debugging is stopping and really thinking about what I'm trying to accomplish instead of just bashing my head at the problem.
+For myself the most important method of debugging is stopping and thinking about what I'm trying to accomplish instead of just bashing my head at the problem.
 Often there is a simple alternate solution or quick google search that will get me moving forward.

 #### exec

 The docker command _exec_ is a heavy hitter.
 It can be used to jump right into a container when it's running.
 That's it.

-Let's start a web server, nginx, in the background and do a little bit of debugging to get it running and displaying the message "Hello, exec!" in our browser.
-Nginx is, among other things, a server capable of serving static html files.
+Let's start a web serverin the background and do a little bit of debugging to get it running and displaying the message "Hello, exec!" in our browser.
+Let's choose Nginx.
+Nginx is, among other things, a server capable of serving static HTML files.
 It has a default index.html that we can replace.

 ```console
 $ docker container run -d nginx
 ```

+Ok, now the questions are:

-Ok, now where should we go with our browser?
-Is it even running?
-We know how to answer the latter.
+1. Where should we go with our browser?
+2. Is it even running?

+We know how to answer the latter: by listing the running containers.

 ```console
 $ docker container ls